-

 This is where DeductAble becomes your secret weapon.
 It completely removes the friction by rolling the entire process into a few quick taps on your phone.

-You just snap a photo of an item, and the app’s AI-powered valuation engine instantly suggests an IRS-compliant Fair Market Value.
-You can tweak the condition and value if needed, creating a perfect, digital record in seconds flat.
+You just snap a photo of an item, and the app’s AI-powered valuation engine instantly suggests an IRS-aligned, resale-based Fair Market Value.
+You can tweak the condition and value if needed, creating a digital record in seconds flat.

 For those who used to rely on tools like ItsDeductible, modern apps offer a far more powerful and seamless experience.
 You can check out our guide on finding the smarter alternative to ItsDeductible to see how new tech makes maximizing your deductions easier than ever before.
 It saves you hours of work and ensures your final report is accurate, turning a dreaded task into a genuinely rewarding one.